 About

 The Macedon Ranges Photographic Society commenced as the Woodend Camera Club in 1983.
 It was founded by local resident Stan Fox and a number of others who where passionate about their photographic art.
-The Club changed it’s name in 1994 to what it is known as today and meets at 7pm on the first Tuesday of the month and the following Monday.
-Plus loads of other activities throughout the month.
+The Club changed its name in 1994 to what it is known as today and meets at 7pm on the first two Monday’s of the month and through other activities throughout the month.

 Club Activities